mmazzarolo/mmazzarolo.com/content/blog/2017-03-06-middlewares-the-underrated-redux-strength/index.md

 _A Redux middleware provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more._

-Simply put: You can think of a Redux middleware as a simple function that runs whenever you dispatch an action, before it gets handled by a reducer.
+Simply put: You can think of a Redux middleware as a simple function that runs whenever you dispatch an action before it gets handled by a reducer.

-This function can use this three parameters:
+This function can use these three parameters:

 - **store**: The store instance, so that you can call `getState()` on it and obtain the current store state;
 - **action**: The action that is being dispatched, the one that triggered the middleware;